How did private equity firms come to control the majority of a small city downtown?

-The downtown’s hundreds of buildings have been a site of fierce competition during the past 60 years, as furniture firms from around the world sought the best context in which to debut their goods and—in the words of one resident—consumed the downtown like “green ooze” from a science fiction film.
-In the 1990s the competition took an aesthetic turn, resulting in an architectural landscape with designs conjuring cruise ships, giant dressers, Chinese pagodas, and SoHo lofts.
-Once characterized by a plurality of powerful owners like Chicago’s Merchandise Mart Properties International along with smaller, scrappy operations, the downtown took a drastic turn in 2011 when private equity firms—first Bain, then Blackstone—acquired the majority of its real estate.
+Resident interests were washed out by the fierce competition of furniture firms consuming the downtown like—to cite one resident—a “green ooze” from a science fiction film.
+In the midst of the turbulent growth of the 1990s, the competition took an aesthetic turn and the result was an architectural landscape with designs conjuring cruise ships, giant dressers, Chinese pagodas, and SoHo lofts.
+Once characterized by a plurality of powerful owners like Chicago’s Merchandise Mart Properties along with smaller, scrappy operations, in 2011 private equity firms—first Bain, then Blackstone—acquired the majority of the downtown real estate.

 Highest and Best is a timely and engaging story that will challenge and revise our understanding of local urban decision-making within the globalizing world.